-Part 4 -The Smugglers' Caves
+The Smugglers' Caves

 There are numerous sea caves under the lighthouse and the dungeon.
 These are natural unworked stone corridors and irregular chambers, created by water erosion over the centuries.
 Ceiling heights vary from 8 to 12 feet and most chambers are extremely damp.
 The map depicts several sloping corridors.
-Combat or fast movement along one of these slopes requires a successful CL -5 DEX check or the character falls prone.
+Combat or fast movement along one of these slopes requires a successful Balance check (DC 10) or the character falls prone.
 There are no doors on this level.

-It is assumed the PCs assault this level during the biweekly low tide cycle.
+It is assumed the PCs assault this level during the bi-weekly low tide cycle.
 The map reflects this state.
 During the high tide cycle, the water level rises to the point indicated on the map, flooding the southern chambers.
-If the PCs explore these caverns at this time, the CK needs to adjust the location descriptions appropriately.
+If the PCs explore these caverns at this time, the GM needs to adjust the location descriptions appropriately.

 Many locations on this level are completely submerged.
-There is a good chance of combat occurring in a submerged area, so the CK should be familiar with the underwater combat.
+There is a good chance of combat occurring in a submerged area, so the GM should be familiar with the underwater combat rules as presented in the DMG (in the Wilderness Adventures section of Chapter 3: Adventures).
+Unworked Stone Wall: 5 feet thick; hardness 8; hp 900; Break DC 65; Climb DC 25 (due to dampness).